seetadev/Transport-Monitor/README.md

 Application to Bounties:
 - Immutable Event Logging: Submitting for bounties related to verifiable logging of transport activities using blockchain anchoring.
 - Decentralized Payment Systems: Submitting for bounties that highlight trustless payment mechanisms enabled by direct Bitcoin transactions.

+Implementation Details

+- Integrating Bitcoin via ICP using Chain Key cryptography to interact with the Bitcoin blockchain.
+Please visit

+Features:

+- Sending and receiving Bitcoin transactions from an ICP canister.
+- Storing event data on the Bitcoin blockchain via ICP's Bitcoin API.
+- Handling Bitcoin transactions in a decentralized application.

+Key Files:

+- bitcoin_canister/main.mo: Canister code interacting with Bitcoin.
+- utils/bitcoin_api.js: API to interact with Bitcoin blockchain.

 2. Threshold Schnorr Signatures